Chef's message

 5. Belgium in the European context

-Belgium offers strong protection through social housing and health insurance,
+Belgium offers strong social protection through social housing

 European comparison of housing and healthcare benefits for hospitality workers